Order-Preserving outer automorphisms of free and surface groups: Preliminaries

 \begin{thm} {\cite[\S 2, Theorem 2.2]{LangAlgebra}} Let $\mathbb{K}$ be a real field.
 Then there exists a real closure of $\mathbb{K}$.
 If $\mathbb{L}$ is real closed, then $\mathbb{L}$ has a unique ordering.
 The positive elements are precisely the squares of $\mathbb{L}$.
 Every polynomial of odd degree in $\mathbb{L}[X] $ has a root in $\mathbb{L}$.
 The algebraic closure of $\mathbb{L}$ is $\mathbb{L}(\sqrt{-1})$. \end{thm}

 It follows from the definitions that an ordered field is an example of a real field.
-As a consequence of \cref{thm:ExistenceOfRealClosureAndProperties}, a real field $\mathbb{K}$ admits an ordering that makes it into an ordered field.
+As a consequence of \cref{thm:ExistenceOfRealClosureAndProperties}, a real field $\mathbb{K}$ admits an ordering, making it an ordered field.
 This ordering is obtained by restricting the unique ordering from a real closure of $\mathbb{K}$.

-We conclude with the following criterion for a linear automorphism of a finite-dimensional vector space over an ordered field to be order-preserving.
+We conclude with the following criterion for a linear automorphism of a finite-dimensional vector space $V$ over an ordered field to preserve a bi-order of the underlying abelian group of the vector space $V$.